 Pilates helps to create long, lean, fit bodies.
 There are many ways that doing Pilates supports weight loss, but it is also recommended that clients eat a healthy diet and incorporate some form of high-intensity interval or other cardiovascular training to boost metabolism.
 MOVE Wellness Studios offers Wellness Coaching that can help you create a realistic plan and achieve your goals to be your best self in the world.

-Do I wear shoes when I practice Pilates?
+Do I wear shoes for Pilates?

 No. Pilates is done without shoes on.
 In fact, we recommend that you practice in bare feet to ensure you don’t slip on the floor or mats.
 If you wish to wear socks, we recommend that you wear socks with grippers on the bottom.
-You can purchase them in our boutique.
+You can purchase them in our boutique

 What is the difference between working out on the specialized equipment vs. working out on the mat?